Work Package 5 - 3D Data Reconstruction, Analysis and Visualisation -

 WP7.

-These methods include the development of conventional multi-omics pipelines, such as pre-processing strategies (i.e., quality-filtering, clonality removal, host read removal), metagenomic (i.e. assembly, binning, annotation),
+These methods included the development of conventional multi-omics pipelines, such as pre-processing strategies (i.e., quality-filtering, clonality removal, host read removal), metagenomic (i.e. assembly, binning, annotation),

 metatranscriptomic (i.e. mapping, de-novo assembly) and host transcriptomic (i.e. mapping) modules for generating